Neural tube defect: Encephaloceles

 Encephaloceles are characterized by protrusions of the brain through the skull that are sac-like and covered with membrane.
 They can be a groove down the middle of the upper part of the skull, between the forehead and nose, or the back of the skull.
 Due to the range in its location, encephaloceles are classified by the location as well as the type of defect it causes.
-Subtypes include occipital encephalocele, encephalocele of the carnival vault, and nasal encephaloceles (frontoethmoidal encephaloceles and basal encephaloceles), with approximately 80% of all encephaloceles occurring in the occipital area.
+Subtypes include occipital encephalocele, encephalocele of the cranial vault, and nasal encephaloceles (frontoethmoidal encephaloceles and basal encephaloceles), with approximately 80% of all encephaloceles occurring in the occipital area.
 Encephaloceles are often obvious and diagnosed immediately.
 Sometimes small encephaloceles in the nasal and forehead are undetected.
 Despite the wide range in its implications, encephaloceles are most likely to be caused by improper separation of the surface ectoderm and the neuroectoderm after the closure of the neural folds in the fourth week of gastrulation.